Diamond Top Kha'zix - Artillery Assassin

 Kha'zix is most traditionally used as a jungler with hefty burst power, roaming around the map and picking off unsuspecting fools.
 However, Kha'zix' kit also supports becoming a monster duelist at top-lane with great poke impact with Void Spike.

 The cornerstone of the build is Void Spike, which offers incredible sustain and powerful poke.
 Being the first ability maxed, at rank 5, it offers 160 healing per use.
-With the CDR rush in the build, this translates to easily healing 20 hp per second.
+With the ability haste rush in the build, this translates to easily healing 20 hp per second.
 The range from the spikes offers a way to farm safely and harass opponents.
 The waveclear from empowered spikes can be easily coupled with a low-CD Leap to quickly clear waves without the need of Tiamat.

 And of course the namesake of the guide: with a 5 second cooldown and crippling 2-second slow, Kha'zix is able to deal massive sustained AOE damage before teamfights even begin.
 Kha still retains sizable burst to pick off targets once they're within execution range, but there is substantially more focus on stalking prey, impaling their health bar, until it's time for an isolated burst!

 These rune choices are mostly predicated around gathering more ability haste, attack damage, and effective gold (to turn into more ability haste).
 Those are really the only two stats that Top Kha'zix needs.

 If you find some of these choices giving up too much lane presence, you can consider tuning a few choices to more aggressive options.